© xyz+ - stock.adobe.com

 The more detailed the planning goes, the more precisely the costs can be determined.
 For this reason, we update the cost estimation at each planning stage.

-We have determined the total costs for the Nuremberg, Erlangen and Herzogenaurach route based on the price level of 2019.
-These amount to a total of 372 million euros in investment costs and 56 million euros in planning costs.
-Compared to the cost calculation from 2015, the current cost estimation includes expenses for land acquisition, compensation and noise protection measures as well as costs for the optimized route with a view to the variant decisions that we made in dialogue with the citizens.
+We have determined the total costs for the Nuremberg, Erlangen and Herzogenaurach route based on the price level of 2022.
+These amount to a total of 635 million euros in investment costs and 95 million euros in planning costs.
+Compared to the cost estimate from 2019, the current cost estimate includes the completed cost estimates for the technical equipment and engineering structures as a result of the preliminary planning as well as other deliberate variant decisions (e.g. undercrossing instead of crossing the A 73).
+In addition, the contingency (risk buffer) was increased from 10% to 20% in line with the pre-planning level.

 Investment costs